 When aging at 900 ℃, the tensile strength decreases slightly with increasing aging time, but eventually stabilizes.
 At 1000 ℃, the tensile strength may decrease significantly, but the initial tensile strength remains higher than that of the non-W steel.

 Fig. 13 Variation of High Temperature Tensile Strength of 444 Ferritic Stainless Steel with Aging Time at 900C and 1000 ° C

 （a）900℃； （b）1000 ℃。

-However, after aging treatment at 950 ℃, the homogeneity of recrystallized grains can be improved, and the elongation will increase sharply, up to 37.3%, and finally gradually stabilize at 32.6%.
+However, after aging treatment at 950 ℃, the homogeneity of the recrystallized grains is improved and the elongation increases sharply, reaching 37.3%.
+It then gradually stabilizes at 32.6%.

 Fig. 14 Mechanical Properties of 19Cr-2Mo-Nb-Ti Ferritic Stainless Steel at Different Aging Temperatures

 3.2 Effect of brittleness on corrosion resistance

 It has been found that the precipitation of the brittle phase will negatively impact the corrosion resistance of steel.

 Moreover, according to literature, the high Cr mass fraction of 27.4Cr-3.8Mo ultra-pure ferritic stainless steel leads to the formation of phases σ and χ after aging at 950°C for 0.5 hours, resulting in a decrease in pitting resistance.